rsdoiel/antenna/planet.md

 ---

-## Committee to hear from Shatter, Palestine Alliance on OTB
+## Shatter likens OTB to laws seen 'in 1930s Germany'

 date: 2025-07-15, from: RTÉ News

-Consideration of the Occupied Territories Bill will resume at the Oireachtas Committee of Foreign Affairs this afternoon.
+The Oireachtas Foreign Affairs Committee has heard stinging criticism of the Occupied Territories Bill from former minister for justice Alan Shatter, who likened it to legislation passed in Germany in the 1930s.

 <br>